-Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, and Hillcrest WMA, located in Hancock County, will have a deer muzzleloader season November 23 - December 6, 2020.
-During this period, only single shot muzzleloaders, including "in-lines" of .38 caliber or larger, and crossbows are legal for deer hunting on these areas.
+Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, and Hillcrest WMA, located in Hancock County, will have a special deer muzzleloader season November 22-December 5, 2021.
+During this period, only single shot muzzleloaders, including "in-lines" of .38 caliber or larger, are legal for deer hunting on these areas.
 These two areas will not be open to the traditional buck firearms season.
-All muzzleloader season license requirements apply and harvested deer must be electronically registered as a Muzzleloader Season harvest (see pages 10-11, 18 and 30).
-The annual antlered deer bag limit is one deer for archery, crossbow, muzzleloader and Mountaineer Heritage seasons combined (see page 18).
+All muzzleloader season license requirements apply and harvested deer must be electronically registered as a Muzzleloader Season harvest (see pages 11-12, 19 and 30).
+Only one antlered deer may be taken on each area for all seasons (archery, crossbow, muzzleloader and Mountaineer Heritage) combined.